singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 The interviewer could push this design in any number of directions.

 - Where do you think you'd hit the next bottlenecks?
 What would you do about that?
 - What if there were subcategories  as well?
-So items could be listed under "Sports" and "Sports Equip­ ment" (or even "Sports"> "Sports Equipment"> "Tennis"> "Rackets")?
+So items could be listed under "Sports" and "Sports Equipment" (or even "Sports"> "Sports Equipment"> "Tennis"> "Rackets")?
 - What if data needed  to be more accurate?
 What if it needed  to be accurate within 30 minutes for all products?

 Think through your design carefully and analyze it for the tradeoffs.
 You might also be asked to go into more detail on any specific aspect of the product.